gracelang/language/standardPrelude/standard.md

     keysAndValuesDo (action:Function2⟦Number, T, Object⟧) -> Done
     // applies action, in sequence, to each of my keys and the corresponding element.

-    into(existing:Collection⟦T⟧) -> Collection⟦T⟧
-    // adds my elements to existing, and returns existing.

     sorted -> Enumerable⟦T⟧
     // returns a new Enumerable containing all of my elements, but sorted by their < and == operations.